Jigyel Ugyen Wangchuck: Royal duties

-Personal interests
+Personal life

 He and his brothers share interests in various sporting activities, such as archery, basketball, golf, football and cycling.

 He initiated the Tour of the Dragon in Bhutan, a mountain bike race covering 268 km, from central to western Bhutan in 2010.

+Wedding

+Prince Jigyel Ugyen Wangchuck married Ugen Choden Namgyel (daughter of Singye Namgyel and Tshering Lhamo) on 25 August 2025, in a ceremony held at Dechencholing Palace in Thimphu.
+They received the blessings from The King, The former King, and others members of the Royal Family.

 Humanitarian causes

 The prince with his sister, Princess Ashi Sonam Dechen, are collaborating in the Tarayana Foundation (TF) as board members.
 Founded by their mother, Queen Mother Ashi Dorji Wangmo, the foundation focuses on various efforts to reduce poverty in Bhutan.
 The prince is also the founder of Bhutan Philanthropy Ventures, a social enterprise established to support the Tarayana Foundation.